thegeneschool/metagenomics/paper/paper.md

 <!-- Describe the submission, and explain its eligibility for JOSE. -->
 This short manuscript describes an open educational resource for teaching applied metagenomic data analysis.
 The material assumes that trainees have a basic knowledge of metagenomics and computing, or that such knowledge is supplied separately via lecture material.
-Text documents provided herein are licensed as CC-BY and all software used is available under an OSI-approved license.
+Text documents provided herein are licensed as CC-BY-SA and all software used is available under an OSI-approved license.

 # Statement of need
 <!-- Include a “Statement of Need” section, explaining how the submitted artifacts contribute to computationally enabled teaching and learning, and describing how they might be adopted by others. -->